tariq-k-dev/mystery-organism/README.md

 Browser local storage is used to persist the 30 generated DNA sequences.
 A new set of 30 organisms DNA can be generated using the <code>Generate <i>P .aequor</i> Sequences</code> button.

-Below is a screenshot of the codes resulting website:
+Below is a screenshot of the JavaScript code executed in the browser:

 [![Website screenshot](./images/website-screenshot.png)](https://tariq-k-dev.github.io/mystery-organism/)